kstad21/cogs199/COVID/README.md

 ## Contact Network:
 #### Through nodes (people) and edges (interactions), describe social interaction.
 #### Model: `Barabasi-Albert (BA)`
-- The Barabasi-Albert network's scale-free properties "recapitulate infectious disease spread" (Cite?).
+- The Barabasi-Albert network's scale-free properties "recapitulate infectious disease spread" (Pekar et al., 2021).
 For example, scale-free networks can model "hubs", which illustrates the idea that somewhere with more infections would be more likely to accumulate even more infections.
 #### Number of nodes: `10000`
 - Picked an even, easy to work with number.
 #### m (# edges attached from new to existing nodes): `8`